Pain is life altering. If you’re in pain, you know. Making pain go away is the trick. And, it can be done.

 Wells Fargo and pain

 It was a relief in 2009 when Wells Fargo put me into HAMP loan modification.
 Perhaps if it hadn’t been such a huge relief it wouldn’t have been so extremely stressful when Wells Fargo reneged after I made my trial period payments.
-The stress of Wells Fargo going back on its word made the pain in my leg bones return, accompanied by pain in my ankles, thighs and hips.
+The stress of Wells Fargo going back on its word made the pain in my leg bones return, along with pain in my ankles, thighs and hips.
 At night I could sleep 20 minutes at most before the pain woke me, per the clock opposite my bed.

 Then a water pipe split at a join.
 Mains water gushed into my front room and would have swamped my whole house had I not I swept as much as possible out the front door while waiting for the plumber.
 The exertion and the stress made my pain much worse, and within a step or two my hip, knee or leg would give out when I tried to walk.